brunohelasio/Hemma/README.md

-## Important Note (3/31/26)
+## Important Update (3/31/26)

-The latest update (version 1.1) includes many changes and new features, requiring updated code for most all files in the repo.
+The latest update (version 1.2.1) includes many changes and new features, requiring updated code for most all files in the repo.
 When updating, please ensure you replace/overwrite all files to ensure compatibility.

 # :house_with_garden: Hemma